 Instrumentation and Accelerators

-The Instrumentation and Accelerator Physics Programme develop novel methods based on innovative photon sources for state-of-the-art research in condensed matter physics at the level of electron and atom motion.
+The Instrumentation and Accelerator Physics Programme develops novel methods based on innovative photon sources for state-of-the-art research in condensed matter physics at the level of electron and atom motion.
 We also develop instrumentation and accelerators needed in high-energy elementary particle and nuclear physics.

 Research areas